 The are many, many ideas in the book—including on the responsibility of the writer.
 The responsibility of the writer is to constantly ask—through the world of the imagination, through the novel—‘What is it to be human?
 What is it to be humane?’
 He confronts you again, and again, and again, with ‘Yes, we are not living in a totalitarian society.
 But look at the huge impact of trivialization and the mass media—how everything becomes more and more stupid.’

 One of the last things in the book is an interview with the Swedish paper, Svenska Dagbladet.
 He’s asked, ‘Once upon a time you said that people who have an affection for aesthetic literacy will become a tiny, tiny minority.
 Do you think that’s still the case?’
-He said, ‘Yes, that is the case.
-The people who will continue to read the classics—who will continue to read the great novels of Proust, or Thomas Mann, or Dostoyevsky or Tolstoy, or even his own work—will end up a minority, like the people still reading Latin poetry.
+He said, ‘Yes, that is the case.’
+The people who will continue to read the classics—who will continue to read the great novels of Proust, or Thomas Mann, or Dostoyevsky or Tolstoy—or even Philip Roth’s own work will end up a minority, like the people still reading Latin poetry.

 Now, on the one hand, that is a pretty depressing idea.
 At the same time, I think it’s realistic, because there is much less reading.
 Also, 20 years ago we still had the great novels of Gabriel García Márquez and Mario Vargas Llosa and Saul Bellow.
 I don’t want to fall into the trap of nostalgia, but it seems to me that literature on that level, it’s probably there, but it’s less and less and less and less and less.